mitexleo/fediroma/docs/installation/otp_en.md

     systemctl start nginx
     ```

-At this point if you open your (sub)domain in a browser you should see a 502 error, that's because Pleroma is not started yet.
+At this point if you open your (sub)domain in a browser you should see a 502 error, that's because Akkoma is not started yet.

 ### Setting up a system service